 Still, some research is being conducted on fast-charging stations and solar EVs.

 22. What is the C rating of the battery in the Electric Vehicle?

-A C-rate is a measurement of how quickly a battery may be depleted to its full capacity.
-A 1C rate means that the discharge current will completely deplete the battery in one hour.
+A C-rate is a measurement of how quickly a battery may be depleted of its full capacity.
+A 1C rate means that the discharged current will completely deplete the battery in one hour.

-This corresponds to a discharge of 100 Amps of electricity for a battery having a capacity of 100 Ah.
+This corresponds to a discharge of 100 Amps of electricity for a battery with a capacity of 100 Ah.